mk-pmb/debmirror-pmb/README.md

 * Is there an upstream issue tracker?
   (In theory it's the one on ubuntu launchpad, which should lead upstream to the Debian BTS (Bug Tracking System).
 Good luck with those.)
+* Code quality is quite poor, would require full refactor to develop further.
+  * Loooong conditional sections should go into named subs
+  * Several "FIXME"s
+  * Lots of highly dubious shell commands.
+    * Lacking clarification whether argument is meant as option or operand.
+    * Probably exploitable for remote shell command injection.

 &nbsp;